Can English remain the 'world's favourite' language?

 Find out more:

-- Robin Lustig's four-part documentary series, The Compass: The Future of English, begins on the BBC World Service on Wednesday, 23 May
+- Robin Lustig's four-part documentary series, The Future of English, begins on the BBC World Service on Wednesday, 23 May

 - You can listen online, on the BBC Radio iPlayer or download the programme podcast